 Factsheet 08: Access and privacy

-As a tenant you have rights under the Residential Tenancies Act 2010 and Regulation.
+As a tenant you have rights under the Residential Tenancies Act 2010 and Residential Tenancies Regulation 2010.
 This factsheet explains the law in NSW about your right to privacy and the landlord’s right to enter the premises.

 You are entitled to ‘reasonable peace, comfort and privacy’ in your use of the premises.
 The landlord/agent must not interfere with, or cause or permit anyone to interfere with, your peace, comfort and privacy.